CoFly-Project/Problematic-Areas-Detection/README.md

 The main objective of this module is to detect problematic areas of a field and extract their location based on a given vegetation index of the examined field region.
 As problematic are considered areas with lowest index values.

 The results of the ```Problematic Areas Detection``` module are ```*.png``` and  ```*.json``` files (one for every vegetation index).
 The ```*.png``` files demonstrate the points of interest of each vegetation index and the ```*.json``` files contain all the necessary information about the geolocation of these points and the name of the nearest captured image of the UAV.

-  is to provide a more thorough inspection on these individual spots of the examined area that seem to be problematic in terms of plant health and provide valuable information to the end-user.

 ## How to run
 ```